EFAP Section 3

 3. A county may select more than one Food Bank to fund.

-4. The eligible participating Food Pantries and new Lead Agency elect a Food Bank(s) with at least a two-thirds vote.
+4. The eligible participating voting Food Pantries and new Lead Agency elect a Food Bank(s) with at least a two-thirds vote.

 6. The Lead Agency may also serve as the Food Bank if it has that capacity.

-1. At least two-thirds of the eligible participating Food Pantries and Lead Agency must agree on the allocation of funds.
+1. At least two-thirds of the voting eligible participating Food Pantries and Lead Agency must agree on the allocation of funds.

 3. Funds may be allocated to any category the Food Pantries consider the most beneficial for their area, from one of the categories to all of them.

-2. The Lead Agency alone decides if it will take 10 percent of the county award total for administrative costs before the remaining funds are allocated.
+2. The Lead Agency alone decides if it will take 20 percent of the county award total for administrative costs before the remaining funds are allocated.

 • Examples of a few possible funding decisions: